 But before you panic about FOMO, FUD, or whatnot, here are our key takeaways on this topic:

 1. Experiencing FOMO and FUD are natural to investors.
-However, procrastinating about negative outcomes with unrealistic instances in your mind will lead to anxiety, and at the worst, poor investment decisions.
+However, procrastinating about negative outcomes with unrealistic instances in your mind will lead to anxiety and, at worst, poor investment decisions.

 2. Seeking opinions from trusted financial advisors and investment practitioners will help you design strategies that are attuned to your long-term financial goals.
 Because avoiding FOMO is also an emotional game!